akshat2685/ai-idp-ocr-invoice/README.md

-# AI-Based Intelligent Document Processing (IDP)
+# 📄 AI-Based Intelligent Document Processing (IDP)

-This project demonstrates a basic end-to-end pipeline for **Intelligent Document Processing (IDP)** using **OCR, Python, and NLP concepts**.
-The objective is to extract structured information from unstructured document images.
+This repository demonstrates a simple end-to-end Intelligent Document Processing (IDP) pipeline using OCR (Optical Character Recognition) and basic NLP techniques in Python.
+It extracts text from an invoice image, identifies important fields, and structures them in JSON format.

 ---

-## 📄 Document Type
+## 🧾 Document Type
 **Invoice**

-A sample invoice image is used to demonstrate text extraction and key-field identification.
+We use a sample invoice image to extract:

----

-## 🛠️ Tools & Technologies Used

-- **Python**
-- **Tesseract OCR** – for text extraction
-- **OpenCV** – image preprocessing
-- **Regex** – rule-based information extraction
-- **JSON** – structured output format
-- **Google Colab** – development environment

----

-## 🧠 Approach

-1. **Document Input**
-   An invoice image is uploaded to the system.

-2. **Image Preprocessing**
-   The image is converted to grayscale and thresholding is applied to improve OCR accuracy.

-3. **Text Extraction (OCR)**
-   Tesseract OCR is used to extract raw textual content from the processed image.

-4. **Key Field Identification**
-   Important fields such as:
 - Invoice Number
-   - Invoice Date
+- Date
 - Total Amount
-   are extracted using regular expressions.

-5. **Structured Output**
-   The extracted fields are organized into a clean **JSON format**, making the data suitable for downstream applications.

 ---

+## 🛠️ Tools & Technologies

+**Languages & Libraries**
+- Python
+- Google Colab

+**OCR & Image Processing**
+- Tesseract OCR (`pytesseract`)
+- OpenCV for preprocessing

+**Text Processing**
+- Regular Expressions (Regex)
+- JSON for output formatting

+---

+## 🚀 Approach

+1. **Image Upload:**
+   Upload a scanned invoice image to Colab.

+2. **Image Preprocessing:**
+   Convert the image to grayscale and apply thresholding to improve OCR accuracy.

+3. **Text Extraction:**
+   Use Tesseract OCR to extract text from the processed invoice image.

+4. **Field Extraction:**
+   Parse the OCR text using regex to extract key fields like invoice number, date, and totals.

+5. **Structured Output:**
+   Output the extracted information in clean **JSON format**.

+---

-## 📊 Sample Output (JSON)
+## 🧪 Sample Output

 ```json
 {